IntelRealSense/realsense_sdk_zr300/README.md

  - OpenGL GLFW version 3
  - [liblz4-dev](https://github.com/lz4/lz4)
  - Apache log4cxx – optional.
 Needed only if you want to enable logs.
+ - Doxygen - optional.
+Needed only if you want to generate dynamic documentation for the project.

 ## Supported Languages and Frameworks